 IgG-Fc-sialylation – modulator of anti-inflammatory activity

-Akin to IgG-Fc galactosylation, IgG Fc-sialylation reduces during acute inflammation and ageing, which has led to the use of IgG sialylation as a biomarker for inflammatory conditions 82, 83.
+Akin to IgG-Fc galactosylation, IgG Fc sialylation is reduced during acute inflammation and aging, which has led to the use of IgG sialylation as a biomarker for inflammatory conditions 82, 83.
 Highly sialylated IgG antibodies suppress inflammation in various mouse models of allergy and autoantibody-driven inflammation, with supporting evidence in humans 4, 84, 85, 86, 87, 88.
 Thus, replenishing this IgG glycoform through infusion of pooled serum IgG from healthy donors during intravenous IgG (IVIg) treatment, in diseases where IgG sialylation is reduced, may explain at least part of the therapeutic activity of IVIg 4.
-As mentioned before, The different mIgG subclasses show a marked difference in sialylation, with mIgG2a/c and mIgG2b more sialylated than mIgG1 during steady state, suggesting that either mIgG subclass structure itself determines sialylation and/or that a link between IgG class switching and sialylation exists 34, 35, 36.
-Supporting a model where external stimuli impact IgG sialylation are studies demonstrating that different immunization protocols lead to altered levels of IgG subclass sialylation; with T cell independent immunization protocols in particular resulting in higher levels of sialylated IgG species 35, 89.
+The different mIgG subclasses show a marked difference in sialylation, with mIgG2a/c and mIgG2b more sialylated than mIgG1 during steady state, suggesting that either mIgG subclass structure itself determines sialylation and/or that a link between IgG class switching and sialylation exists 34, 35, 36.
+Supporting a model where external stimuli impact IgG sialylation are studies demonstrating that different immunization protocols lead to altered levels of IgG subclass sialylation; with T cell-independent immunization protocols in particular resulting in higher levels of sialylated IgG species 35, 89.
 Moreover, vitamin A metabolites and estrogen can induce expression of the sialyltransferase St6Gal1 in B cells, which may explain at least in part why IgG sialylation levels drop in post-menopausal women 90, 91.
-In contrast, pro-inflammatory cytokines, such as IL23 and Th17-derived cytokines down-modulate St6Gal1 expression, promoting the production of more active, asialylated IgG (auto)antibodies 92.
-In genome wide association studies SNPs in the elongation factor 2, expressed in plasma cells, were found to correlate with serum IgG sialylation at least to some extent 27.
+In contrast, pro-inflammatory cytokines, such as interleukin (IL)23 and Th17-derived cytokines down-modulate St6Gal1 expression, promoting the production of more active, asialylated IgG (auto)antibodies 92.
+In genome-wide association studies SNPs in the elongation factor 2, expressed in plasma cells, were found to correlate with serum IgG sialylation at least to some extent 27.

-Supporting that IgG subclass structure determines sialylation, it is known that exchanging phenylalanine 241 or 243 with alanine in hIgG1 or hIgG3 results in a dramatic enhancement of IgG-Fc sialylation 93, 94.
+Supporting that IgG subclass structure determines sialylation, it is known that exchanging phenylalanine 241 or 243 with alanine in hIgG1 or hIgG3 results in a considerable enhancement of IgG-Fc sialylation 93, 94.
 Moreover, naturally occurring allotypic variations at position 291 strongly affect IgG galactosylation and thereby sialylation 12, suggesting that IgG structure itself is an important determinant of IgG sialylation.
 While it has been suggested that high levels of sialylation alter IgG-Fc structure, the uniqueness of these structural alterations to highly sialylated IgG glycoforms has been debated 95, 96.
 Consistent with an impact of sialylation on IgG function, non-sialylated but not highly sialylated autoantibody immune complexes enhanced osteoclastogenesis 97.
 More recently, an IgG sialylation-dependent modulation of IgG binding to FcRIIb expressed on endothelial cells was proposed to reverse obesity-induced insulin resistance 98.
 Interestingly, feeding mice precursors of sialic acid, enhanced IgG sialylation and prevented obesity-induced insulin resistance and inflammatory bone loss, opening new therapeutic avenues to ameliorate autoimmune pathology via a dietary modulation of serum IgG sialylation 97, 98.